benmarwick/saa-ethics-survey-2020/README.md

-# Report on an analysis of responses to the 2020 Survey for the Revision of the Society of American Archaeology’s Principles of Archaeological Ethics
+# Report on an analysis of responses to the 2020 Survey for the Revision of the Society for American Archaeology’s Principles of Archaeological Ethics

 This repository contains the data and code for our report:

->  Marwick, B, E. Potter, R. Hampton, K. Pruski, L. Wang (2020) *Report on an analysis of responses to the 2020 Survey for the Revision of the Society of American Archaeology’s Principles of Archaeological Ethics*.
+>  Marwick, B, E. Potter, R. Hampton, K. Pruski, L. Wang (2020) *Report on an analysis of responses to the 2020 Survey for the Revision of the Society for American Archaeology’s Principles of Archaeological Ethics*.
 Online at <http://doi.org/10.17605/OSF.IO/643C8>

 Note that the publicly available data does not include any personally identifiable information.
 The full dataset with personally identifiable information is available on a private repository at https://osf.io/e7pbn/ Contact bmarwick@uw.edu for access.